annie-are-you-ok/www.annieboskova.co.uk/content/blog/reading-habits/index.md

 ---
 title: Who's reading, anyway?
 Exploring Reading Trends with Seaborn
-summary: Personal project, looking at books and reading patterns. #shows on the homepage
+summary: Personal project, looking at reading habits across various demographics. #shows on the homepage
 date: 2024-05-30

 # Place an image named `featured.jpg/png/gif` in this page's folder and customize its options here.